Why do you eat?

 It is not that uncommon.

 We eat because it is a way to celebrate and socialize.
-We eat because of traditions, habits, cues.
+We eat because of traditions, habits, and cues.
 We eat to calm and soothe emotional states.
-We eat because it is what we do when we watch tv, go out with friends, work.
-We eat to relieve boredom, reduce stress, push back anger.
+We eat because it is what we do when we watch TV, go out with friends, or work.
+We eat to relieve boredom, reduce stress, and push back anger.
 We eat because food is available everywhere we go.
 We eat for many reasons.
-Sometimes because we are hungry.
+Sometimes even because we are hungry.

-If you are struggling with your weight ask yourself when was the last time I ate because I was hungry?
+If you are struggling with weight loss, ask yourself, When was the last time I ate because I was hungry?

 Hunger is a physical feeling.